Randy Marsh (South Park)

-Randy Marsh and Sharon Marsh (née Kimble) are fictional characters in the animated television series South Park.
-They are the most prominent set of parents on the show and a middle-class married couple who raise their 10-year-old son Stan and 13-year-old daughter Shelley in the fictional town of South Park, Colorado.
-Their first names are derived from the first names of series co-creator Trey Parker's parents, and Parker describes Randy as "the biggest dingbat in the entire show".
-According to the season 16 episode "Reverse Cowgirl", the Marsh home address was 260 Avenue de los Mexicanos until their move to a farm.
+Randy S. Marsh is a fictional character in the American adult animated sitcom South Park and serves as the series' comic relief.
+He is the most prominent parent on the series and a married father who raises his son Stan and daughter Shelley along with his wife Sharon in the fictional town of South Park, Colorado.
+Randy's first name and original job as a geologist are derived from the series co-creator Trey Parker's father, and Parker describes Randy as "the biggest dingbat in the entire show".
+According to the season 16 episode "Reverse Cowgirl", the Marsh home address was 260 Avenue de los Mexicanos until their move to Tegridy Farms in season 22.

-In tradition with the show's animation style, Randy and Sharon are both composed of simple geometrical shapes, animated with the use of a computer, and rendered to mimic the appearance of construction paper cutout compositions animated through the use of stop motion, which was the technique used to animate the "Spirit of Christmas" shorts and the show's first episode.
-Randy is voiced by Parker, while Sharon was originally voiced by Mary Kay Bergman, then by Eliza Schneider, and currently by April Stewart.
+In tradition with South Park's animation style, Randy is composed of simple geometrical shapes, animated with the use of a computer, and rendered to mimic the appearance of construction paper cutout compositions animated through the use of stop motion, which was the technique used to animate the Spirit of Christmas short films.
+Randy is voiced by Trey Parker.

-Randy, in particular, has received critical acclaim from critics, and is often cited as the series' breakout character.
-This led him to become the protagonist of South Parks 23rd season, as the show focused on his work at the Tegridy Farms instead of the town of South Park and its elementary school.
-Stan, as well as the other original main characters Kyle Broflovski, Eric Cartman, and Kenny McCormick became supporting characters.
-Randy is also responsible for the ongoing COVID-19 pandemic after Mickey Mouse encouraged him to have sexual intercourse with a bat and a pangolin while he was sick during his trip in China ("Band in China").